Unleavened bread feast

 Jesus is the reality of the unleavened bread, in Him there was no sin, no leaven and His body would bear our suffering.

-Jesus the unleavened bread of God from heaven was buried with our leavened bread of sin at the same time the Jews celebrated the feast of unleavened bread, the day when all leaven was gone from the homes.
+Jesus the unleavened bread of God from heaven was buried with our leavened bread of sin at the same time the Jews celebrated the feast of unleavened bread, the day when all leaven was cleansed from the homes.

 Our old nature has been buried, let us live in his new life for us.